easbar/graphhopper-graphtool/README.md

 This should start webpack-dev-server (default is http://localhost:8080).
 When you make changes to the code the server should refresh automatically without reloading the page.

-So far this is only tested with a recent version of Chrome.
+So far this app is only tested with Chrome 69.